eriksf/biocontainers-tacc/README.md

-# biocontainers-tacc
+# Biocontainers @ TACC

+# Search the BioContainers modules that are installed on TACC's compute resources at: https://biocontainers.tacc.utexas.edu/search

-To start up the service
+## To start up the service

 ```
   docker-compose -f docker-compose.yml up -d --build